brenoguim/flexclass/README.md

     // and Array does not have such constructor.

     // To workaround that, we create an intermediate representation, with each Array<T> converted to ArrayBuilder<T>
-    using Intermediate = std::tuple< /* Use Base but convert Array types to ArrayBuilder */>;
+    //    other T are transformed into an "Ignore" class which is just created from any parameter, and ignores it using Intermediate = std::tuple< /* Use Base but convert Array types to ArrayBuilder */>;

     // Now we can instantiate the intermediate type: